What is the Capacity of Caesars Superdome Stadium?

 The idea for the stadium became a hub for all kinds of sports, whether it be football, baseball, or basketball, with the main feature being that it would support movable field-level stands that could be arranged for specific sports.
 Blount International of Montgomery, AL was chosen to build the stadium.
 Many mediator variations of the iconic dome, made out of things like sugar or pennies were built as part of exhibitions.

-The stadium would go through major renovations in 2005 after Hurricane Katrina destroyed parts of it, along with flooding accidents.
-FEMA put up $115 million for the project the state spent $13 million and the LSED also secured $41 million.
-The rest was paid for by the NFL, totaling nearly $193 million, almost $280 million today.
+The stadium underwent major renovations in 2005 after Hurricane Katrina destroyed parts of it and caused flooding accidents.
+FEMA contributed $115 million to the project, the state spent $13 million, and the LSED secured $41 million.
+The NFL paid the rest, totaling nearly $193 million.

 Current renovations, at the cost of $450 million are underway that should include atriums and an improved concourse.
 Phase one has already begun.